gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 monthly_expenses = 12000, 15000, 10000, 11000, 13000
 ````

 This is different from what you’ve done earlier where a variable held just **one** value.

-Now, the same variable is holding **five** values at once — like a bundle.
+Now, the same variable is holding **five** values at once — like a bundle or a **Data Container**

 Python recognizes this collection as something called a **tuple** — which is just one kind of *data structure*.
-Don’t worry about that term for now — just focus on what it allows you to do.
+Don’t worry about that term **Tuple** for now — just focus on what it allows you to do.

 ---